 Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Recently, as part of my monthly aims, I gave me home a good spring clean.
 Throughout Winter I always find that the dust builds up in random places.
 Maybe this is because the windows are open that much less, or maybe I’m just lazy and making excuses?!
 Does anyone else find this?
 Anyway, today I want to share with you my spring cleaning tips.
 Find out how I keep our home in tip top condition, despite us both working, having pets and a toddler!
+Also, if you’re reading this because you’re looking for gentler ways to clean then be sure to check out my quick way to clean a microwave – in just 2 minutes!

 My spring cleaning tips for a tip top tidy home!